 - 1 medium carrot, cut into three pieces

-- 1 small turnip or swede, cut in half
+- 1 small swede, cut in half - or turnip

 - 1 small brown onion, chopped in quarters

-- 1 large savoy cabbage or Swiss chard
+- 1 large savoy cabbage, or 1 bunch silverbeet (Swiss chard)

 - 1 chorizo sausage